-The non-Malayalam speaking populace today doesn’t mind the two-inch barrier of subtitles, and moreover, the platforms also offer dubbed audios in Hindi and English.
+The non-Malayalam-speaking populace today doesn’t mind the two-inch barrier of subtitles, and moreover, the platforms also offer dubbed audios in Hindi and English.
 The combination of all these factors has prompted us to present to you a list of the best Malayalam movies to stream on Prime Video.
-The picks have been stretched to be eclectic to be inclusive of diverse tastes without compromising the quality.
+The picks have been stretched to be eclectic to accommodate diverse tastes without compromising quality.
 Don’t shy away from name-dropping in the comments below.
 Happy reading!

 As the world fights a tragic pandemic, the makers of ‘Virus’ transport the viewer back to another lesser-known but equally significant fight against the invisible enemy in Kerala.
 The Nipah virus outbreak in 2018 startled and shocked the State.
 Those anxious days are dramatized in ‘Virus’, right from the first indexed case to the last, and the efforts of medical professionals, government officials, and the people to contain the outbreak.